IngridGdesigns/travel-journal/README.md

-# Travel Journal
+# Travel Journal:tada:

-A small project to practice CSS and React
+A small project to practice CSS styling and React components

 # Getting Started with Create React App